mikstm12/mikstm12/README.md

 mikstm12/mikstm12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 I studied web design/development a few years ago.
-Try brush up  and getting back in and actually put it to use.
+Trying to brush up  and getting back in and actually put it to use.
 Looking forward to improving and eventually make my contributions to the group.